-- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources?
+- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources? - Is the data collection strategy ready to be put into operational use?

 Preliminary rating for feasibility:

+☐ High

+☐ Moderate

+☐ Low

-High Moderate Low Insufficient
+☐ Insufficient

-RATIONALE: